Colby Free Press

 The Colby Free Press is a local newspaper published in Colby, Kansas.
 It is the official newspaper for Thomas County, Kansas.
 It publishes four days a week, Monday and Wednesday through Friday.

 U.S. Representative John R. Connelly was its owner and editor from 1897 until 1919.

+In 2022, the Haynes family sold the Colby Free Press to brothers Jesse Mullen and Lloyd Mullen of Mullen Newspaper Company.